ayushnix/tessen/README.md

 ## Why should I use `tessen`?

-- `tessen` can autotype or copy (or, do both at the same time!) your password store data including all of your key-value pair data, not just besides passwords
+- `tessen` can autotype or copy (or, do both at the same time!) your password store data including all of your key-value pair data, besides the password

   From what I've observed as of this commit, most scripts out there do not autotype and copy all of your key-value pair data.
 They also do not offer choices about autotyping or copying data with the